jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.13 Opening

-An opening is a mathematical morphology operating involving a dilation (max filter) of an erosion (min filter) set.
+An opening is a mathematical morphology operating involving a dilation (max filter) of an erosion (min filter) set..

 *Parameters*: